 The experience provided to NICA student-athletes is only possible because of the contributions of dozens of volunteers at each race.
 On behalf of our student-athletes, our coaches, league directors and the NICA team, we thank you for devoting time from your weekend and/or parents who spend time away from spectating your racing student-athlete, in support high school mountain bike racing.
 Thank you also for taking the time to carefully read the guidelines for your position.

 There are other roles that parents can fill that don't involve practice and race schedules.
 These roles can be completed on one's own personal schedule, and do not require a NICA license.
-The Webmaster, the Fundraisers, and the Travel Coordinator are very important functions of the team that may work with busy schedules.
+Please reach out to the CPOMG Booster Club members if you would like to contribute your time and talents to assist the team this year.